 The following table, LU 2, "Description of Land Use Designations," provides the names of the Land Use Map designations, a description of the typical land uses found in each designation, and some of the applicable development standards.
+While the following table provides the approximate range of residential density expected in some areas, this is not intended to be a site-by-site maximum limit for development.
+The number is provided here for the planning and provision of services and utilities in these areas (see Chapter 5, Capital Facilities and Utilities) and represents the average density one might expect in these areas.
+Conversely, where minimum densities are listed, implementing codes and practices should seek to achieve or exceed those minimums in general.
 The table is followed by the Land Use Plan Map which shows the location of the various land use designations that are described in the following table:

-TABLE LU 2 - DESCRIPTION OF LAND USE DESIGNATIONS Land Use Typical Land Use Density (Units per Acre) Designations Minimum Maximum Heavy Industrial Heavier Industrial uses.
+TABLE LU 2 - DESCRIPTION OF LAND USE DESIGNATIONS Land Use Designations Typical Land Use Assumed Density (Units per Acre) Minimum Maximum Heavy Industrial Heavier Industrial uses.
 No residential uses. - - Light Industrial Light industrial uses, limited commercial and residential uses. - - General Commercial Commercial and residential uses, warehouses. - - Regional Center (Downtown) Variety of goods, services, cultural, governmental, hospitality, and residential uses.
 Downtown plan provides detail of planning for this area. - - Neighborhood Retail Neighborhood-Serving Business and residential use.
 Maximum containment area of two acres. - 30 Neighborhood Mini-Center Same uses as Neighborhood Retail. - 30 Office Offices and residential use. - - Institutional Includes uses such as middle and high schools, colleges, universities, and large governmental facilities.
 Same standards as designation in which institution is located or as allowed by discretionary permit approval.
-Residential 15+ Higher density residences.
-15 - Residential 15-30 Higher density residences.
-15 30 Residential 10-20 Attached or detached single-family and two-family residences.
-10 20 Residential 4-10 Attached or detached single-family residences.
-4 10 Agriculture Agricultural lands of local importance. - - Conservation Open Space Areas that are publicly owned, not developed and designated to remain in a natural state. - - Potential Open Space Areas that are not currently publicly owned, not developed and expected to remain in a natural state. - - Open Space Major publicly or privately owned open space areas such as golf courses, major parks and open space areas, and cemeteries. - -
+Residential Low Attached or detached residences and middle housing types.
+4 10 Residential Plus Middle housing types of greater scale or intensity than in lower intensity areas, with potential for mixed-use, neighborhood scale retail and services.
+10 20 Residential Moderate A mix of more intense middle housing types and moderate-sized apartment, condo, townhome developments.
+15 30 Residential High Large apartment, condominium, townhouse developments, potentially on multiple sites with site planning and features.
+15 - Agriculture Agricultural lands of local importance. - - Conservation Open Space Areas that are publicly owned, not developed and designated to remain in a natural state. - - Potential Open Space Areas that are not currently publicly owned, not developed and expected to remain in a natural state. - -

-TABLE LU 2 - DESCRIPTION OF LAND USE DESIGNATIONS Land Use Typical Land Use Density (Units per Acre) Designations Minimum Maximum Neighborhood Center Neighborhood-oriented commercial uses, offices, mixed-type housing, parks, civic uses in a master-planned, mixed-use setting.
+TABLE LU 2 - DESCRIPTION OF LAND USE DESIGNATIONS Land Use Designations Typical Land Use Assumed Density (Units per Acre) Minimum Maximum Open Space Major publicly or privately owned open space areas such as golf courses, major parks and open space areas, and cemeteries. - - Neighborhood Center Neighborhood-oriented commercial uses, offices, mixed-type housing, parks, civic uses in a master-planned, mixed-use setting.
 15 32 in the core, 22 at the perimeter District Center Community-oriented commercial uses, offices, mixed-type housing, parks, civic uses in a master-planned, mixed-use setting.
 15 44 in the core, 22 at the perimeter Corridor Community-oriented commercial uses, mixed-type housing in a master-planned, mixed-use setting.
 15 44 in the core, 22 at the perimeter Employment Center Major employment uses, community- oriented commercial uses, mixed-type housing in a master-planned, mixed-use setting.
 15 44 in the core, 22 at the perimeter Center & Corridor Core Commercial, office and residential uses consistent with type of designated Center and Corridor. - - Center & Corridor Transition Office, small retail, and multi-family residential uses.
 Office and retail uses are required to have residential uses on the same site. - -